 As age barriers disappear and ageism abates, residents unite around shared goals.

-We work with local experts and community leaders to identify, customize, and implement impactful, evidence-informed program(s) and/or event(s) for that community.
+We work with local experts and community leaders to identify, customize, and implement impactful, evidence-informed program(s) and/or event(s).
 In doing so, we welcome and value collaboration with other nonprofits operating locally.
 We engage members of local schools, youth groups, senior and community centers, and adult living communities both as volunteers and as program participants.
 And in every community where we work, we encourage our partners to establish a committee to keep the impact going for years to come.

 If our mission resonates with you, we'd love to connect.

-Please reach out to start a conversation about how we can work together to unite the generations and end loneliness and ageism.
+Please reach out to start a conversation about how we can work together to unite the generations, end loneliness and ageism, and improve health.